liii-p/trivia-app/README.md

 ## What I'm currently working on:

+- Including CI/CD by containerising the backend with Docker and deploying the full stack app to Azure.
+- Allow the user to select a category of questions
+- Add a time countdown to each question, when a question is not answered before the time is up, game ends

+## Done!

 - Handling answers which are HTML encoded (10/08/24 - Done!
 I simply used a HTML encoding/decoding library called html-entities)
-- Allow the user to select a category of questions
-- Add a time countdown to each question, when a question is not answered before the time is up, game ends
 - Adding tests

 ## How to Play